-‘Teen Mom 2’ Star Kailyn Lowry Sizzles In Plunging Lace Bra For ‘Self-Love’ Photo
+'Teen Mom 2' Star Kailyn Lowry Sizzles In Plunging Lace Bra For 'Self-Love' Photo

 More than 1,700 fans wrote comments after seeing the upload, which received over 116,800 likes in less than 14 hours.

 Kailyn previously showed off her curves in another stunning underwear photo posted to Instagram last year as she got candid about her body.
-That time, she posed in a full length mirror in a plunging black bra that highlighted her slim waist.
-She paired it with rolled up blue jeans that sat in line with her naval.
+That time, she posed in a full-length mirror in a plunging black bra that highlighted her trim waist.
+She paired it with rolled up blue jeans which sat in line with her navel.

 "Curves. stretch marks. cellulite," Kailyn wrote in the caption.